TGAC/grassroots-service-field-trial/readme.md

 we previously installed with the `install_dependencies` script that we ran previously.
 We need to let this service know the folder where we installed libexif.
 This is done by creating a properties file which specifies this.
-An example file is part of the field trials directory structure `build/unix/linux/example_user.prefs`.
-We copy this to a file called `linux/user.prefs` which we will then edit to specify the location of libexif.
+An example file is part of the field trials directory structure `build/unix/example_user.prefs`.
+We copy this to a file called `linux/user.prefs` or `mac/user.prefs` _etc._, depending upon which platform you are running on, and we will then edit to specify the location of libexif.

 ```